 Decorating Your RV And Campsite

 Don’t worry about hitting the annual Halloween store for your decorations.
 Most dollar stores have aisles of decorations at a fraction of the cost.
 You can get some inexpensive Halloween lights to put around your site, or you can stretch the fake spider webs across the front of your RV.
 Make sure you add a few plastic spiders to make it extra creepy.

 Use a hollowed out pumpkin full of ice for your drinks.
 Not only does it add to the Halloween theme, it’s a little creepy as well.
 For an added bonus, throw in a few plastic eyeballs while you’re at it.

 If you are at a campground that does have Halloween camping activities in the park, make sure you have plenty of candy to hand out.
 If you would rather not pump the neighborhood kids full of sugar, try handing out glow bracelets or necklaces.
-Kids love those things.
-Not only are they fun, they are cool at the same time.
+Kids, and adults, love those things.
+They’re not just fun, they’re totally cool too…

 Spending time with your family making these costumes out of everyday household items will leave you with memories for years to come.